iiittheorygroup/iiittheorygroup.github.io/Initiatives/Readme.md

 ----------------
 We meet alternate Tuesday evenings to discuss and share what we've learnt/found interesting, and also to just hang out.

-Note: It was previously held on thursdays and called "Theory Thursdays", it has now been rescheduled to Tuesdays.

 [Reading Groups](/Initiatives/ReadingGroups)
 ----------------